14 Broadway shows we need in the UK

 We're hoping these shows from the Great White Way head across the Atlantic!

-We have a lot of Broadway blockbusters to look forward to once the pandemic has subsided – Indecent, Frozen, or, Moulin Rouge!.
+We have a lot of Broadway blockbusters rocking the UK right now – such as Frozen, or, Moulin Rouge! (with Oklahoma!, My Fair Lady, Jagged Little Pill and The Cher Show all on the way).
 But here are a load more that we'd love to see hitting UK shores... after all, we're an insatiable bunch, UK theatre audiences.
 What would make your must-see transfer list?
 Let us know on Twitter and Facebook.

 Jeremy O Harris' play has caused a stir since it started running on Broadway, with petitions to shut down the production sparking vocal opinions on all sides.
 Exploring interracial politics, sexual themes and more in a similar vein to Underground Railroad Game and An Octoroon, it is as uncomfortable as it is uncompromising: we're fascinated to see how British audiences would react to its themes.